MiroslavVitkov/rat/README.md

 Asymetric criptography is provenly uncrackeble by brute force.
 All messages are transmited encrypted and are secure if the two endpoints are not compromised.
 Disclaimer: this application was not implemented by a cryptographer.
-Disclaimer: unlike WhatsApp, a compromise of a private key enables an attacker decrypt all past messages.
+Disclaimer: unlike WhatsApp, a compromise of a private key enables an attacker to decrypt all past messages.

 Privacy